 How Much Do They Cost?

-If all of the expired tax provisions were extended for one year, it would cost approximately $35 billion over the next ten years, or $40 billion when bonus depreciation is included.
-The vast majority of the money, about 85 percent, is for business or energy provisions.
+If all of the expired tax provisions were extended for one year, it would cost approximately $42 billion over the next ten years.
+The vast majority of the money, about 80 percent, is for business or energy provisions.
 Not all of these extenders are equally sized; most of them cost under a billion dollars.
-Five provisions, less than a tenth of them, make up two-thirds of the total cost of a one-year extension.
+Five provisions, less than a tenth of them, make up three-fifths of the total cost of a one-year extension.

-If the provisions were extended for two years (retroactively for 2014 and forward for 2015), the bill would cost about $75 billion, or almost the same as the fiscal cliff deal last year.
-Permanently extending the provisions would cost approximately $470 billion through 2024, or $770 billion including bonus depreciation.
+If the provisions were extended for two years (retroactively for 2014 and forward for 2015), the bill would cost about $85 billion.
+Permanently extending the provisions would cost approximately $450 billion through 2024, or $700 billion including bonus depreciation.
 Business extenders make up two-thirds of the total cost.

 |Policy||One-Year Extension||Two-Year Extension||Permanent Extension|

 |Other individual tax provisions||$1 billion||$3 billion||~ $20 billion|